jina-ai/jina/.github/2.0/cookbooks/Executor.md

 Note, executor's methods not decorated with `@request` do not enjoy these arguments.

 The arguments order is designed as common-usage-first.
-Not based on alphabetical order or semantic closeness.
+Not alphabetical order or semantic closeness.

-If you don't need some arguments, you can suppress it into `**kwargs`.
+If you don't need some arguments, you can suppress them into `**kwargs`.
 For example:

 ```python
 @requests